-Dr Peter Jones is a Reader in Environmental Governance in the Department of Geography, University College London (UCL).
-He has spent more than 20 years undertaking inter-disciplinary research on the governance of human uses of marine resources, particularly in relation to marine protected areas (MPAs) and marine spatial planning (MSP).
+Dr Peter Jones is Emeritus Professor of Environmental Governance in the Department of Geography, University College London (UCL).
+He has spent over 30 years undertaking inter-disciplinary research on the governance of human uses of marine resources, particularly in relation to marine protected areas (MPAs) and marine spatial planning (MSP).

 He led a work programme on different governance approaches in the context of marine spatial planning as part of a project on the monitoring and evaluation of spatially managed marine areas, involving 12 case studies around Europe (tinyurl.com/MSPinReality).
 He is also a Committee Member of the Sussex Inshore Fisheries and Conservation Authority.